vkuokka/42-select/README.md

 Hive Helsinki project.
 ___
 ### Introduction
 Small UI for selecting arguments.
-Program prints arguments to terminal window and user can interact with the list using specific keybindings.
+Program prints arguments into standard output and user can interact with the list using specific keybindings.
 These keybindings are listed in this readme.

 ### Compilation